 Kreg Precision Beaded Face-Framer Review

-A recent project and Pro-Follow that we’ve had going is building some built-in cabinets and shelves.
-Mike is a carpenter, and I’ve been shadowing him through the process.
+I’ve been shadowing Mike on a few Pro-Follows, and we’ve also been working on some built-in cabinets and shelves.
 If you read Part 1 or Part 2 of the Pro-Follow, you know that Mike is a big fan of Kreg woodworking tools.
 He’s got the Kreg Pocket Hole jig, Kreg clamps, Kreg router and table, and more!
 Mike really feels that these Kreg products make it easy to complete some beautiful woodworking projects.

 The toughest part to these built-in cabinets is making the face frame (the frame fixed to the front of a cabinet or shelf), and that’s where the Kreg Precision Beaded Face-Framer comes into play.
 This face-framer is so exceptional because it makes notching rails and stiles effortless, eliminating tedious cuts on a table saw.
 Furthermore, the Precision Beaded Face-Framer enables you to cut a decorative bead right on the workpiece rather than mitering and gluing a separate piece afterward.